SanketSal/Capstone_Chronos/README.md

 The application maintains detailed logs of job executions.
 For monitoring, you can set up additional tools like Grafana and Prometheus to monitor system health and job statuses.

-## Contributing

-Contributions are welcome!
-Please follow our [Contribution Guidelines](CONTRIBUTING.md) to contribute to this project.

 ## License